 Lane’s “Mercury” finally recognized!

-Pollard was the first Black alumnus to be inducted into the College Football Hall of Fame and was inducted into the NFL Hall of Fame posthumously in 2005.
+Pollard was the first Black athlete to be inducted into the College Football Hall of Fame in 1954 and was inducted into the NFL Hall of Fame posthumously in 2005.
 The Fritz Pollard Alliance bears his name in honor of his personal achievements in spite of deep and overarching racism, and his promotion of Black professionals in his many business ventures.

 The dedication on October 1, 2022 included proclamations from the City of Chicago and Cook County making October 1st “Fritz Pollard Day”, and the unveiling of four bronze plaques that chronicle the achievements of Pollard at Lane Tech, in college, in professional football, and in business and social justice.

 Fritz Pollard exemplified Lane Tech’s Champion spirit and lived out our motto, “Wherever You Go, Whatever You Do, Remember the Honor of Lane.”

 The Pollard Fund will remain open until our project budget is met.
 Please feel welcome to make a gift of any size in support of this initiative which has shone a light on an important part of Lane Tech history and inspired us all to pursue excellence… just like Fritz.